-The British Sarcoma Group is the professional association of the specialist clinicians, nurses and supporting professionals who treat patients with sarcoma in England, Wales, Scotland and Northern Ireland.
+The British Sarcoma Group (BSG) is the association of the specialist clinicians, nurses and supporting professionals who treat patients with sarcoma in England, Wales, Scotland and Northern Ireland.

 - provision of education, training and identification of best practice for all professionals treating people with sarcoma

 - promotion of excellence in care and treatment of people with sarcoma through identification and sharing of best practice